earthly/website/blog/_posts/2021-07-23-command-line-tools.md

 - The commands you typed before the command.
 - How often you run the command.
-- How recently you ran the command.
+- How recently have you run the command.

 It tracks all this in a SQLite database where it also tracks and weighs suggestions by:

-- The commands exit status.
+- The command's exit status.
 - The directory you ran the command in.
 - If you have selected it in McFly before.